 The Brigade's two main strategic plans are the Transformation Delivery Plan (TDP) and the London Safety Plan (LSP) 2017 which is our Integrated Risk Management Plan (IRMP).
+The LSP 2017 will shortly be replaced by a Community Risk Management Plan (CRMP) which is currently being drafted and consulted upon.

-The TDP sets out our priorities for transformation incorporating our response to the Grenfell Tower Phase One Inquiry Report and Her Majesty's Inspectorate for Constabulary and Fire and Rescue Service's (HMICFRS) assessment of LFB.
-Work is progressing across the entirety of the Transformation Delivery Plan.
-Of the original 65 actions in the plan, 41 have now been completed, with 10 having completed during quarter four
+The London Fire Commissioner's Transformation Delivery Plan (TDP) sets out our priorities in response to the Grenfell Tower Phase One Inquiry Report, Her Majesty's Inspectorate for Constabulary and Fire and Rescue Service's (HMICFRS) assessment of LFB, and other areas for transformation.

+Of the original 65 actions in the plan, 50 have now been completed, two were completed during quarter four.